Getting Buyer Feedback After a House Showing

-Buyer feedback is essential.
-Without it, home sellers won't know what they are doing right and what could be improved upon.
-Because after all, it doesn't really matter what the seller thinks.
-It's the buyer's opinion that matters.
-Here are sample questions that you can use to get buyer feedback:
+Buyer feedback, however, is essential.
+Without it, home sellers will not know what they are doing right and what could be improved on.
+It does not matter what the seller thinks.
+Ultimately, the buyer's opinion reigns.

 What Is Your Overall Impression of This Home?

-Buyers will tell you the truth but pepper it with compliments they think you want to hear because nobody wants to offend you.
-They might use weak adjectives or make statements such as "It's nice," or "I liked it," which is why you may need to probe deeper.
-In any case, whatever responses you receive, don't become combative or argue with the buyer, just thank them for their input and for viewing your home.
+Buyers will likely tell you the truth when you ask them this question, but they may pepper their answer with compliments they think you want to hear.
+They might use weak adjectives or make statements, such as "It is nice" or "I liked it."
+If they do so, you may need to probe deeper with follow-up questions.
+But regardless of what responses you do end up receiving, you should not become combative or argumentative with the buyer.
+Just thank them for their input and for taking the time to view your home.

-How Do You Compare This Home With Others You Are Considering?
+How Do You Compare This Home With Others?

-This question will let a buyer talk about what kind of home they want to buy and how yours stacks up to the ideal home they want.
+This question will let buyers think and talk about what kind of home they want to buy and how yours stacks up to the ideal home they want.
 You may also learn facts about other homes on the market.
-For example, you may discover that your home has better exposure to the sun than those on the opposite side of the street because orientation is an important factor to many buyers, or that your square footage appears larger than identical square-foot homes in the neighborhood.
+For example, you may discover that your home has better exposure to the sun than those on the opposite side of the street (orientation is an important factor to many buyers), or that your square footage appears larger than identical square-foot homes in the neighborhood.

-What Do You Like Most About This Home?
+What Do You Like the Most About This Home?

-Your home may have attractive qualities that you have forgotten about or did not think made much difference to a buyer.
-If a buyer raves about a particular aspect that you do not understand, feel free to ask why that is important to the buyer.
+Your home may have attractive qualities that you have forgotten about or did not think made much of a difference to buyers.
+If a buyer raves about a particular aspect of your home that you do not understand, you should feel free to ask why that is important to the buyer.
 For example, a buyer might say the kitchen is beautiful.
-If you don't ask why she feels that way about it, you won't learn that the kitchen skylights are a top-selling feature, which you can mention to other buyers who might not notice them.
+If you do not ask why he or she feels that way about it, you will not learn that the kitchen skylights are a top-selling feature, which you can mention to other buyers who might not notice them.

-What Do You Like Least About This Home?
+What Do You Like the Least About This Home?

-The buyer might mention the color of a room or maybe your carpeting needs to be replaced.
-Then you ask the next buyer what she thinks about the color of the walls or the carpet.
-After you gather enough opinions and hear the same drawback comments over and over, you might want to consider painting, removing the carpet or offering a decorating allowance in your home marketing materials.
+In response to this question, the buyer might (among other things) mention the color of a room or may note that your carpeting needs to be replaced.
+You can then ask the next buyer what she thinks about the color of the walls or about the carpet.
+After you gather enough opinions and hear the same drawback comments, you might want to consider painting the walls a different color, removing the carpet, or offering a decorating allowance in your home marketing materials.

 What Is Your Opinion of the Price?

-If a buyer says the price is too high, ask if it's in the buyer's price range.
-Sometimes buyers can't afford the price you are asking but want to look at the home regardless.
-Ask how the price compares to other homes in that price range to determine the basis for a statement that the price is too high.
+If a buyer says the price is too high, you should ask if it is within the buyer's price range.
+Sometimes, buyers cannot afford the price you are asking but want to look at the home regardless.
+You should also ask how the price compares to other homes in that price range, in order to try determining the basis for the statement that the price is too high.
 Rarely will a buyer tell you that the price is too low.
 If everybody says the price is too high, maybe you need to adjust it.
-Ask buyers what price they think it should be.
+You can try asking buyers what price they think it should be.

 How Do You See Yourself Living in This Home?

-If buyers start to tell you where they would put the living room sofa, you most likely have an interested purchaser.
+If a buyer starts to tell you where he or she would put the living room sofa, you most likely have an interested purchaser.
 You can discuss the various ways you have arranged furniture in the home over the years.

-However, if the buyer says, "I don't," ask why.
-It might be a simple answer such as the buyer wants a three bedroom with office space, but you have no extra room for an office.
+However, if the buyer says, "I don't" or its variation, you should ask why.
+It might be a simple answer, such as the buyer wants a three bedroom with office space but your home does not have extra room for an office.
 You may be able to point out another place in the home where a buyer could set up an office, which may not be readily apparent to most people.